I am responsible. When anyone, anywhere, reaches out for help, I want the hand of AA always to be there. And for that I am responsible.

 It’s like a burden has been lifted, and I can work on my recovery.
 I feel grateful.

-Beyond Belief chooses to end its meetings not with a prayer but with a pledge: the responsibility pledge.
+Beyond Belief chooses to end its meetings not with a prayer but with a commitment, a declaration: the responsibility declaration.